deadshot465/vite_phoenix/README.md

 ## Limitations

-Because VitePhoenix basically delegates everything JavaScript/TypeScript to Vite, and doesn't use Phoenix's templates, it neither benefits from Phoenix's hot reload nor Vite's HMR.
+As aforementioned, since VitePhoenix basically delegates everything JavaScript/TypeScript to Vite, and it doesn't use Phoenix's templates, it neither benefits from Phoenix's hot reload nor Vite's HMR.
 Even though Vite does rebuilds and puts latest files into `priv/static` when anything is changed inside your Vite project, currently users have to refresh to see the latest result.

 ## See also
 - [Phoenix Framework](https://www.phoenixframework.org/)